 - Practice Empathy

-Other Past Vanderbilt Resources or Existing Courses the Reference Unconscious Bias
+Examples of Past Vanderbilt Resources or Existing Workshops and Courses that Reference Unconscious Bias

-- “Little Things Mean A Lot Workshop,” sponsored by the Equal Opportunity, Affirmative Action, and Disability Services Department (EAD)
+- “Little Things Mean A Lot Workshop,” sponsored by the Equal Employment Opportunity

 - “Card Project,” a game-based tool developed by Leah Lomotey-Nakon